junqi-xie-learning/SICP-Projects/README.md

 ## Environment Setup

-* This repository was tested with the [MIT 6.001 Scheme implementations](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/tools/).
+* This repository was tested with MIT/GNU Scheme 10.1.10 on Ubuntu 20.10.

 ## Current Progress